I Woke Up a Vampire

-I Woke Up a Vampire is a fantasy comedy television series created by Thomas W. Lynch for the Family Channel and Netflix.
+I Woke Up a Vampire is a fantasy comedy television series created by Thomas W. Lynch for the Family Channel and Netflix and a parody of Vampire literature.
 The series premiered on May 5, 2023.

 Synopsis

 On her 13th birthday, Carmie discovers that she's half-human, half-vampire – and that mythical powers make middle school way more complicated.
 Then, when she finds out a hunter is coming for her, things get even more out of hand!